 The land use table in the standard instrument specifies certain mandated uses that are permitted or prohibited in certain zones.
-In addition to the mandated uses for each zone, councils will need to determine whether to permit (with or without consent) or prohibit the other land uses which are defined in the dictionary.
+In addition to the mandated uses for each zone, councils will need to determine whether to permit (with or without consent) or prohibit the other land uses which are identified in Direction 5 of the Order.

 In supplementing the mandated land uses for each zone, councils should seek to maximise the range of appropriate uses that are permissible with or without consent.
-For most zones the preferred approach will be to:
+For most zones the preferred approach will be to set the land use tables to 'open' by:

-- specifically list any uses that may be undertaken without consent as 'permitted without consent' - specifically list land uses that will always be inappropriate in the zone (no matter how well designed) as 'prohibited' - allow all other (unnamed) uses as 'permissible with consent'.
+- specifically listing any uses that may be undertaken without consent as 'permitted without consent'; - specifically listing land uses that will always be inappropriate in the zone (no matter how well designed) as 'prohibited'; and - allowing all other (unnamed) uses as 'permissible with consent'.

-This will minimise the need to undertake spot rezonings or other ad hoc LEP amendments to permit additional acceptable uses that were not envisaged during the initial LEP preparation.
+This minimises the need to undertake spot rezonings or other ad hoc LEP amendments to permit additional acceptable uses that were not envisaged during the initial LEP preparation.
 An exception to this would be the environmental protection and recreation zones, where it is generally appropriate to list only the permitted uses, and for remaining development to be prohibited.